 3. Don't Forget To Unplug

 We all have limited time and energy in a day.
 We, therefore, must charge ourselves up from time to time.
 The best way to do that is to unplug yourself from any duty for a while and relax.
-Even a small nap or taking your dog for a walk, or meditating could be some ways to unplug.
+Even a tiny nap or taking your dog for a walk, or meditating could be some ways to unplug.
 When you unplug, you relax your body and mind.
 You give yourself the time to build up the lost energy.

 5. Understand Productivity

 Productivity is not directly proportional to the time invested in completing a task.
 It is more about channeling your focus and being present in the moment while you are doing something.
 You might achieve good productivity in a few hours, and others might achieve it in the whole day.
-It means you do not have to hustle the whole day.
+It means you do not have to hustle the entire day.
 You can take your breaks and maintain a balance in the other aspects of your life without much worry.
-It is important to keep a sharp focus and be more productive at a given task.
+It is essential to keep a sharp focus and be more productive at a given task.

 How Organizations Can Help Employees Navigate Through Work-life Integration

-It is important for the organization to understand the employees' needs and to support them.
+It is crucial for the organization to understand the employees' needs and to support them.
 Only professional achievements cannot bring harmony to an employee's life; it comes from creating synergy among all the other aspects of life.
 Few things that employers can do to help them navigate through it are:

 - Promoting wellness programs for employees.